SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 }
 ```

-We declare a `matcher` variable in the outer block which is initialized in the inner block.
+We declare a `matcher` variable in the outer block, which is initialized in the inner block.
 We would like the character slice to live at least as long as the matcher,
-otherwise matcher would pointer to an already dropped character slice.
+otherwise `matcher` would point to a dropped character slice.

 It might appear that `chars` will be dropped as soon as the inner block ends, and the above code will not compile.
 However, Rust extends the lifetime of `chars` to match the lifetime of the variable `matcher` which is till the end of the function.